Curated by Liz Engelman and Steven Dietz

 In 1832, the Brontë sisters create a savage imaginary world that predates their classic novels, while in 2015, three teenage girls become obsessed with the internet horror figure, Slender Man.
 Fantasy eclipses reality and betrayals lead to violence.

 Gondal contains mature themes, including depictions of violence and self-harm.
-The running times is approximately two hours and includes one intermission.
-View the Gondal playbill.
+The running times is approximately ninety minutes.
+There is no intermission.

 By Elizabeth Doss